 Private media generally produce their own news content, although there is some aggregation and outright theft.
 Panelists said regional media do a fair job providing in-depth coverage of local issues.
-One panelist said more than half of the content in regional newspapers monitored is original, but 60 percent of stories on regional news websites are reposted from other media, and 17 percent do not identify the source.
+Yeremenko said more than half of the content in regional newspapers monitored by IDPO is original, but 60 percent of stories on regional news websites are reposted from other media, and 17 percent do not identify the source.

-"But Ukrainian media have a gender imbalance, men prevail in comments, and sexual minorities are silenced."
+"But Ukrainian media have a gender imbalance; according to IMI, men prevail in comments, and sexual minorities are silenced," she said.